chandantiwari/mindmeld/README.txt

 Script celebpred.py demonstrate some machine learning techniques on the data.
 ML code attempts to predict a person's MBTI type given their base astrological information.
-This, if can be done, would prove a direct pseudoscience - science connection.
-On ~400 records with 7% random test split we are able to get a total of 60% AUC on the test set (using regression trees), for predicting top two MBTI functions (Ne/Ti,Ni/Te, etc).
+A good resuls would prove that a pseudoscience - science connection exists, and that, pseudoscience might not be so pseudo after all.
+On ~400 records with 7% random test split we are able to get a total of 62% AUC on the test set (for regression trees), for predicting top two MBTI functions (NeTi,NiTe, etc).
 These results are promising.
 More data would definitely make a positive difference.

 In the input data, the top two functions of people are 1-hot encoded, INTP for example has both Ti and Ne as 1, and they become labels